Foundations

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-• Another option for opening your HTML pages in the browser is using the live server extension with VSCode.
+• Another option for opening your HTML pages in the browser is using the Live Preview extension for VSCode.
 This will open your HTML document and automatically refresh it every time you save the document.
 However, we recommend not using this extension and instead doing it the old-fashioned way, by opening the page and refreshing the page manually in the browser for your first few HTML projects.
 This way, you can get used to that process and won’t become reliant on extensions right away.
-One reason is that there may be subtle differences when using extensions.
-For example, live server will always use UTF-8 character encoding and not the charset value defined in your <meta> element.
-This could potentially hide some characters on your site as they will not be encoded the way you expect.

 Support us!